brunobrunheroto/StockMarketPrediction/README.md

 # Stock Market Prediction

-<p>Stock Market Prediction is a project done to investigate which machine learning models can be used to predict stock market prices.</p>
+<p>Stock Market Prediction is a project done to investigate which machine learning models that can be used to predict stock market prices.</p>

 ## <ins>Goals</ins>